Jeremy Durston - Senior Associate, Campbells Grand Cayman - Commercial Law

 Notable recent instructions include:

-• Advising a large corporate service provider and local service providers in respect of successful appeals against six figure fines imposed by the Registrar of Companies for alleged breaches of the beneficial ownership regime.
+• Advising a corporate service provider on successful appeals against six-figure fines under the beneficial ownership regime.

-• Advising independent directors in relation to various matters including: i) the collapse of complex fund structures and redemption related issues; ii) statutory and fiduciary duties in insolvency scenarios; iii) the appointment of Controllers or Examiners; iv) potential liability with respect to fraud perpetrated by third parties; v) indemnities; vi) cooperation with local and international regulators as well as liquidators.
+• Advising independent directors in relation to various matters including: i) the collapse of complex fund structures and redemption related issues; ii) statutory and fiduciary duties in insolvency scenarios; iii) the appointment of Controllers or Examiners; iv) potential liability with respect to fraud perpetrated by third parties; v) indemnities; vi) cooperation with local and international regulators (including the SEC) as well as liquidators.

 Qualifications and Admissions